thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   ## Gold Coast island cruise

-  **THIS TICKETED CRUISE IS NOT CURRENTLY OPERATIONAL DUE TO COVID-19 RESTRICTIONS.
-OUR PRIVATE CHARTERS CONTINUE TO SAIL WITH GREAT RATES AVAILABLE FOR SMALL GROUPS/MID-WEEK.
-PLEASE CONTACT US VIA THE BOOKING/ENQUIRY FORM TO ENQUIRE ABOUT A PRIVATE CHARTER.**
+  **THIS TICKETED CRUISE IS NOT CURRENTLY OPERATIONAL.
+Please check out our private charters.
+We have great last-minute rates available [here](https://sailinginparadise.com.au/boat-charter/last-minute-charters/).**

   Discover a new side to the Gold Coast aboard our Island Cruise.
 Sit back and enjoy 3 hours of bliss on the water aboard a beautiful Sailing Catamaran!